Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use reduced redundancy storage (RRS) for PDF and .csv data in Amazon S3.
 Add Spot Instances to Amazon EMR jobs.
 Use Reserved Instances for Amazon Redshift.
 - [ ] Use reduced redundancy storage (RRS) for all data in Amazon S3.
 Add Spot Instances to Amazon EMR jobs.
 Use Reserved Instances for Amazon Redshift.

 ### Because of the extensibility limitations of striped storage attached to Windows Server, Amazon RDS does not currently support increasing storage on a [...]
-DB Instance,
+DB Instance.

 - [x] SQL Server.
 - [ ] MySQL.
 - [ ] Oracle.

-### in regards to IAM you can edit user properties later, but you cannot use the console to change the [...].
+### In regards to IAM you can edit user properties later, but you cannot use the console to change the [...].

 - [x] user name.
 - [ ] password.
 - [ ] default group.

-### in Amazon EC2 Container Service, are other container types supported?
+### In Amazon EC2 Container Service, are other container types supported?

 - [ ] Yes, EC2 Container Service supports any container service you need.
 - [ ] Yes, EC2 Container Service also supports Microsoft container service.